 - Vinegar is an all-round cleaner.
 Use in a spray bottle for surfaces.

-- Lemons are great for cleaning stainless steel sinks and making them sparkle.
-I also use lemon to clean and remove stains from my kitchen laminated bench rather than bleach.
+- Lemon is great for cleaning stainless steel sinks and making them sparkle.
+I also use lemon oil to deter insects such as spiders and their cobwebs.

-- Bicarb is an all-rounder.
+- Bicarbonate is an all-rounder.
 It’s great for absorbing odors in the refrigerator or bathroom.

 - Eucalyptus oil is ideal for removing ink marks or sticky residue from labels.
 I use it for cleaning around door handles and light switches also.
 It is a natural antimicrobial.